sir-dunxalot/ember-flash-messages/README.md

 ### Working on wiki documentation:

+You can edit the documentation directly - it's a wiki!

-Clone the repo as above.
-Then run:
+Alternatively, if you want to work on the documentation locally you can clone the repo as above then run:

 ```shell
 cd docs